JVidalN/jvnComponents/README.md

 # jvnComponents

-Personal project of directives with AngularJS, using Angular Material, to facilitate the development of apps.
 Personal project of directives with AngularJS using the Angular Material and Material Icons, to facilitate the development of apps.

 Some of these components were created based on already existing components, however, controls and functionalities were included that I found pertinent to facilitate the use, besides using the Angular Material and Material Icons.